RaisaNuzhat/BookVibe/README.md

 - **Live-Link**:https://subtle-entremet-338ce3.netlify.app
 ## Getting Started

 To get started with , simply sign up for an account on our website and start adding your favorite books to your library!
+To sign in, simply click on the sign in button on the top-right side of the navbar.OR,if you want to sign up, there is a sign up button beside the signin button, simply click on it and fill up the form.That's it! you're ready to go!